pinax/pinax-project-blog/README.md

 Documentation
 --------------

 The pinax-project-blog documentation is currently under construction.
 If you would like to help us write documentation, please join our Pinax Project Slack channel and let us know!
+We recently did a Pinax Hangout on pinax-project-blog, you can read the recap blog post and find the video [here](http://blog.pinaxproject.com/2015/11/02/recap-october-pinax-hangout/).

 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Code of Conduct